 Of the piece solos, the most obvious example is Liszt’s “Liebesträum No. 3 in A flat”, appearing here radically simplified and in G major.
 Most, however (including Clair de lune, Ravel’s Pavane and Chopin’s Nocturne) appear in their original versions.

 In these cases, the editions are generally fine, but it would perhaps have been useful if the publishers had noted which pieces are the originals and which aren’t, as well as crediting whoever is responsible for the generally excellent arrangements in this book.

 Bearing in mind the titles already noted, the collection would clearly suit the advanced player, the majority of the pieces being around UK Grades 7-8 level, with some easier arrangements also included.

 The Peaceful Publications

 The Peaceful Piano Solos books are beautifully presented, nicely conjuring the relaxed mood of the music with their pastel aesthetic.
 Ranging from 96-104 pages (printed on white paper), the notation within is well-spaced and carefully presented.

 None of the books include any fingering suggestions, which is particularly disappointing in the case of Peaceful Piano Solos for Easy Piano.
-Given that it is aimed at “the grade 2-4 level pianist”, fingering suggestions are surely fairly standard in piano music for these players.
+Given that it claims to be suitable for the grade 2-4 level pianist, fingering suggestions are surely fairly standard in piano music for these players.

 In terms of disappointment, I’m also obliged to report that the glue binding came unstuck in one of the review copies, leaving the cover falling off after the first use.
-That said, I feel that overall the books are well made, and given their budget price point they are something of a bargain (bought individually, these pieces would very quickly become expensive indeed!)
+That said, I feel that overall the books are, given their budget price point, something of a bargain.

 In short, my general feeling is that the Peaceful Piano Solos books, while not perfect, have a classy presentation and make for a good purchase.